http://amzn.com/B00KF07FQM

 We crossed a long cable suspension bridge over the very wide Mississippi River and were in Mississippi, Birthplace of America’s Music.
 We passed through Greenville and reached Leland which was established in 1886.
 It is the heart of Blues Country and has the US 61 Blues Museum.
 Jim Henson, who created Kermit the Frog, was born in Greenville but raised in Leland.

+We drove past fields of cotton and huge cotton bales and reached Greenwood, which bills itself as the cotton capital of the world.
 We needed some money so we stopped at a bank in Louisville.
 I walked in and was told the ATM was a drive through on the outside.
 I went out and around to the side.
 I decided to ask for more than I normally took out.
 As usual, I followed all the instructions and when I was asked if I wanted a receipt and I pressed yes.
 The next question was if I wanted to pay the extra charge for getting the money.
 Again I pressed yes.
 The words, ‘Thank you, your transaction is compete’ showed up on the screen.
 I waited but no money came out.
 I pushed buttons, nothing.
 I checked the flap for the money, none.
 I looked for the receipt.
 There wasn’t one.

 I went back into the bank and told a woman in an office what had happened.